The Sustainable Development Goals

 • As we report under Goal 15, we’ve also played a key role in the technical development and launch of the Natural Capital Protocol.
 (Target 6.6)

-• At a global level, PwC is also a signatory to the United National Global Compact's (UNGC) CEO Water Mandate and supported the development of the UN guidelines for water disclosure.
+• At a global level, PwC is also a signatory to the United Nations Global Compact's (UNGC) CEO Water Mandate.
 (Target 6.6)

 11. Sustainable cities and communities